 At one time or another, most of us have experienced some form of depression.
 It’s a healthy response to events in our lives that seem overwhelming.
 When we are balanced, physically and emotionally, we can easily become back from a depressed state and move on with our lives.
 But when negative feelings and emotions become persistent and consistent, depression may set in.

 Today, more than 28 million Americans are taking antidepressant and anti-anxiety drugs.
 In 1998, doctors wrote more than 130 million prescriptions for antidepressants.
-According to the Physicians’ Desk Reference, the top antidepressant drugs only address signs and symptoms associated with depression, and can cause a variety of side effects, including insomnia, anxiety, restlessness, fatigue, body rash, tremor, facial tics, diarrhea, loss of appetite and sexual dysfunction.
+According to the Physicians’ Desk Reference, the top antidepressant drugs only address signs and symptoms associated with depression, and can cause a variety of side effects, including insomnia, anxiety, restlessness, fatigue, body rash, tremor, facial tics, diarrhoea, loss of appetite and sexual dysfunction.
 Depression alone is stressful enough on the body – and while medications may provide temporary relief, they can further compromise our health.

 Acupuncturists are aware of the powerful interplay between our body and emotions, the two are inseparable.
 When we experience emotional upset, our internal environment becomes damaged.
 Likewise, when we experience physical problems, our emotions can become greatly affected.